 The good news for debtholders is that they can decide to take control of their debt.
 Is 2016 the year to break your debt habit and pay down to live happily ever after, rather than buy now, pay later?
 Still not convinced?
 What if you experienced any of these in 2016:

 The low interest rate environment has lulled homeowners into a false sense of security.
 Even though property prices have skyrocketed in some centres, consumers may not see those gains because they have taken out those increases in the form of home equity lines of credit and have borrowed to their absolute max.
 If this is the year that rates go up, what will that mean to your debt service dollars?
 Are you already spending more than you make?

 Sure, you’re the employee of the month, but does that mean your job is safe for the whole year?
 One of the sad realities of our economic times is that people frequently experience job loss, whether from downsizing or other circumstances.

-The other unfortunate issue that could seriously hinder or remove your income is illness.
+Illness can seriously hinder or reduce your income.
 How long would you be able to pay your current debts without your income?
-Do you have any savings or a “Rainy Day” account to carry you until things improve.
+Do you have any savings or a “Rainy Day” account to carry you until things improve?

-Without getting into the nitty gritty of the economics, consumers feel the pinch of inflation in paying for their daily goods- like gas and food.
-Food in particular is expensive now- and is expected to continue to increase throughout this year; chances are your income won’t grow at quite the same rate.
-The long and short of it, is that this expense will take a bigger bite out of your take home pay, leaving you with even less to service your debts.
+Consumers feel the pinch of inflation in paying for their daily goods- like gas and food.
+Food is expensive now and is expected to continue to increase throughout this year.
+Chances are, your income won’t grow at the same rate.
+This expense will take a bigger bite out of your net pay, leaving you with even less to address your debts.